caiogondim/js-konami-code-event/README.md

 Type this sequence **⬆ ⬆ ⬇ ⬇ ⬅ ➡ ⬅ ➡ B A** to trigger the event.

-## How to contribute
+# How to contribute

 1. Fork this repository
-2. Run `bower install` to install jasmine.
+2. Run `npm install`
-3. Run `npm install` to install Grunt.
+3. Create a new branch for each feature or improvement
-4. Create a new branch for each feature or improvement
+4. Ensure that your code is accompanied with tests
-5. Ensure that your code is accompanied with tests.
+5. Run `grunt test` to ensure that your new tests and the old ones are all passing
-6. Send a pull request from each feature branch to the develop branch.
+6. Send a pull request from each feature branch

-## License
+# License

 Copyright © 2013 [Caio Gondim](http://caiogondim.com)